aukilabs/hagall-old/README.md

 At a later stage, we plan to launch a system that rewards Hagall server operators with tokens based on traffic served.

-If you have spare compute resources, enough bandwidth and wish to become a Hagall server operator, please see the deployment method below for instructions on how to get started.
+If you have spare compute resources, enough bandwidth and wish to become a Hagall server operator, please see the deployment methods below for instructions on how to get started.

 If you are running into problems, you can report them as [issues](https://github.com/aukilabs/hagall/issues) here on GitHub or talk to us on [Discord](https://discord.gg/aukiverse).

 **It is important that your server is running 24/7 without interruption.
-When a server with active players is shut down, the players will lose their game session, which is a bad experience.
+When a server with active players is shut down, the players will lose their game session which give them a bad experience.
 Thus servers that misbehave will be delisted and not receive any more incoming traffic.**

 ### Minimum requirements

 Most modern computers will be able to run Hagall.
-We have tested on desktops, laptops, servers, and Raspberry Pis.
+We have tested on desktops, laptops, servers and Raspberry Pis.

 - An x86 or ARMv6+ processor
 - At least 64 MiB of RAM